Wikipedia

 Prynne also came into collision with John Milton, whose doctrine on divorce he had denounced, and was replied to by the poet in a passage in his Colasterion.
 Milton also inserted in the original draft of his sonnet On the Forcers of Conscience a reference to "marginal Prynne's ears".[3]

 During 1647 the breach between the army and the Parliament turned Prynne's attention from theology to politics.
 He wrote a number of pamphlets against the army, and championed the cause of the eleven presbyterian leaders whom the army impeached.[18]
 He also undertook official work.
-Since February 1644 he had been a member of the committee of accounts, and on 1 May 1647 he was appointed one of the commissioners for the Visitation of the University of Oxford.
+From February 1644 he had been a member of the committee of accounts, and on 1 May 1647 he was appointed one of the commissioners for the Visitation of the University of Oxford.
 In April 1648 Prynne accompanied Philip Herbert, 5th Earl of Pembroke when he came as chancellor of Oxford to expel recalcitrant heads of houses.[3]

 In November 1648 Prynne was elected Member of Parliament for Newport in Cornwall for the Long Parliament.[19]
 As soon as he took his seat, he showed his opposition to the army.
 He urged the Commons to declare them rebels, and argued that concessions made by Charles in the recent treaty were a satisfactory basis for a peace.[20]
 Two days later Pride's Purge took place.
 Prynne was arrested by Colonel Thomas Pride and Sir Hardress Waller, and kept prisoner first at an eating-house (called Hell), and then at the Swan and King's Head inns in the Strand.[3]